ManishKhurmi/hangman116/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

 ## Installation instructions:
-- run hangman.py script
+- Run the hangman.py script

-# Usage instructions
+## Usage instructions
-- enter a letters to reveal the word
+- Enter a letters to reveal the word
-- you have a limited number of guesses before HANGMAN!!!
+- You have a limited number of guesses before HANGMAN!!!

 ## File structure of the project
 - 1 script